alexrainman/nativescript-carousel-view/README.md

         this.itemsSource = new observableArrayModule.ObservableArray<Person>(items);
     }
 }

-export class Person {
-    first: string;
-    last: string;
-}
 ```

 **Template selector**

 Template selector should return a valid {N} view.
-As you can see in the example, i put each page in separate file and i load them using builder.
+As advice you to put each view in separate files and load them with builder.
 Also, notice that you have to assign the bindingContext of the returning view.

 ```
 import { ITemplateSelector } from "nativescript-carousel-view";